 Before you start using e-cigarettes and e-liquids, it’s important to understand what they contain.

 All e-liquids contain hydroscopic components.
-In laymen’s terms, this means they absorb water from the air.
+In layman’s terms, this means they absorb water from the air.
 These components are also referred to as liquid bases, and there are two common varieties in use today, both of which are also conventional food additives.
 The names of the bases are Propylene Glycol (PG) and Vegetable Glycerine (VG), and you will most often see them referred to by their initials.

 Nicotine

-E Liquids containing Nicotine are available in many different concentrations generally expressed with a number followed by ‘mg’.
+E Liquids containing Nicotine are available in many different concentrations, generally expressed with a number followed by ‘mg’.
 Usually, the higher the nicotine level, the stronger the throat hit the user experiences.

-There are no set classifications as to what concentration of nicotine constitutes low, medium or high levels, however, as a general rule of thumb low nicotine ranges from 3mg to 9mg, medium from 10mg to 14mg and high is anything above 15mg.
-For more information on the effects of Nicotine on the human body take a look at our post How Harmful is Nicotine to the Human Body.
+There are no set classifications as to what concentration of nicotine constitutes low, medium, or high levels.
+However, as a general rule of thumb, low nicotine ranges from 3mg to 9mg, medium from 10mg to 14mg, and high is anything above 15mg.
+For more information on the effects of Nicotine on the human body, take a look at our post How Harmful is Nicotine to the Human Body.

 The E-Liquid Manufacturing Process